Cell Tower Lease Termination

 If you are a landowner or a building owner who is currently engaged in a cellular lease with Nextel, Cingular, or Alltel, it’s possible that you have already received a notice of termination due to their mergers with Sprint, AT&T, or Verizon, respectively.
 If you currently have a lease with MetroPCS, Clearwire, or Leap (Cricket), there is a chance that you may receive a termination notice in the upcoming years due to their mergers with T-Mobile, Sprint, or AT&T respectively.

-- The tenant will ask if you want to leave the tower on the property.
 In this case, it becomes a bit more difficult to decide what to do.
-The downside is that the tower is never used by another wireless carrier and you become responsible for removing it.
+The downside is that if the tower is never used by another wireless carrier and you become responsible for removing it.
 Many land use ordinances have clauses that require the landowner to remove the tower if it is not used for a fixed period, often 1 year.
 If you are required to remove the tower, you might end up paying $25,000 or more to remove the tower.
-However, there is upside to keeping the tower.
+However, there is an upside to keeping the tower.
 It is possible that another wireless carrier might be interested in using the tower.
 While we can’t help you find another wireless carrier, we can advise you on whether there is a good probability of someone being interested in using it in the future, based upon the location of other towers in the area.

-- The tenant will ask you to abate (pause) the rent for a period of a few years while they try to find another tenant.
 They will continue to market and maintain the tower, but you won’t get any rent during that time.
-If you don’t agree, they threaten that they will terminate the lease.
+If you don’t agree, they usually threaten to terminate the lease.
 As in the above situation, you might be better off having the tower removed, especially if there isn’t much probability of future users on the tower.
 In general, we don’t believe that a tower company should be entitled to keep the tower on the property without paying rent.
-If they know that another wireless carrier will be interested, they won’t terminate the lease regardless of whether or not you agree to abate the rent.
-Whatever you do, do not agree to an abatement if the amendment releases the tower company from removing the tower if they are unsuccessful at finding another tower.
+If they know that another wireless carrier will be interested, they won’t terminate the lease regardless of whether you agree to abate the rent.
+Whatever you do, do not agree to an abatement if the amendment releases the tower company from removing the tower if they are unsuccessful at finding another subtenant.

-If you are worried about termination, but have not yet received a notice.
-You might have been contacted by a company (other than the company with whom you are engaged in a lease), who has suggested that your existing cell site lease might be terminated if you do not agree to certain amendments.
-This strategy is used to persuade landowners to decrease their rental revenue, and may or may not signify that there is a real risk of termination.
-Often times these third-party companies use scare tactics to frighten landowners into selling the rights to their lease.
+If you are worried about termination but have not yet received a notice: You might have been contacted by a company (other than the company with whom you are engaged with in a lease), who has suggested that your existing cell site lease might be terminated if you do not agree to certain amendments.
+This strategy is used to persuade landowners to decrease their rental revenue and may or may not signify that there is a real risk of termination.
+Often these third-party companies use scare tactics to frighten landowners into selling the rights to their lease.
 Steel in the Air can help you to determine the likelihood that your list might be terminated.
 For more information, see our page on cell site lease renegotiations.